UbiquityRobotics/learn/localization_navigation/overview/overview.md

 choose to move on to use more sophisticated approaches.

-We did this for two reasons, first we observed that people new to robotics would struggle to configure tune navigation software. and second we wanted to provide a low-cost robot base, so we avoided costly LIDAR sensors.
+We did this for two reasons, first we observed that people new to robotics would struggle to configure tune navigation software; and second, we wanted to provide a low-cost robot base, so we avoided costly LIDAR sensors.
-Of course, you are free to add sensors to your robot base, if you so desire.
+Of course, you are free to add sensors to your robot, if you so desire.

 ### Fiducial-Based Localization